phoebe-project/phoebe2/README.md

 CHANGELOG
 ----------

+### 2.3.35 - rotstar bugfix

+* bugfix in equation for converting rotation period/frequency to potential that affects the shapes of rapidly rotating stars with distortion_method of 'rotstar'.
+* single stars: implements the missing constraint for requiv_max for single star systems.

 ### 2.3.34 - ebai and continue_from bugfix

 * ebai: map phases onto -0.5,0.5 interval after computing phase-shift and sending to ebai